Friday, August 31, 2012

 Will You Be My Guest

 Update: Due to the demands of my writing life, I've been forced to discontinue publishing guest posts.
-However, you can still read the guest posts I have published by clicking this link I look forward to connecting with you on Google Plus, Twitter (lustful graces), Facebook (author leanne dyck) and through this blog.
+However, you can still read the guest posts I have published by clicking this link I look forward to connecting with you on Twitter (lustful graces), Facebook and LinkedIn (author leanne dyck), and through this blog.

-Since this blog was created on October 10, 2010 it has celebrated your creativity.
-One way I've done this is through--what has come to be known as--Guest Post Friday.
-I continue to be delight by how generous my guests are.
+Since I created this blog on December 28, 2010 I've hosted authors on -Guest Post Friday.
+I continue to be delighted by how generous my guests are.
 Authors have shared their journey--and through their words I've gained inspiration and encouragement.
-Knitwear designers have shared their journey--and to my delight offered eye candy (photos of their designs).
-Please revisit these guest post by scrolling on over to my Guest Post page.

 Thank you for your interest in being a guest on my blog.